Alexandra Levick is currently CLOSED to unsolicited queries.

 Writers House was founded in 1974 and since that time has become one of the largest full-service literary agencies in the world.
 We pride ourselves on providing an extraordinary amount of individual client attention, combined with the benefits of full foreign rights, subsidiary rights, and contracts departments.
 We house an accounting department equipped to provide forensic royalty and financial analysis, as well as a digital department focusing on the ever-changing technological landscape of the publishing world today.

 I started at Writers House as an intern for Brianne Johnson and was quickly pulled from the program to begin working for Senior Vice President, Merrilee Heifetz.
-Later, I covered senior agent, Stephen Barr's, paternity leave and began working as an assistant to senior agents Brianne Johnson and Rebecca Sherman.
+Later, I covered senior agent, Stephen Barr's, paternity leave and worked as an assistant to senior agents Brianne Johnson and Rebecca Sherman.
 I have also worked as a bookseller in both the adult and children’s markets, as well as on the house side of the publishing business in publicity.
 In 2015, I graduated from New York University with my Masters of Science in Publishing: Digital and Print Media, with a specialization in Media Content Development.